Himbiss/ghostsim/README.md

 Keymap for the Debug Mode:

-D - toggle the Debug Mode
+d - toggle the Debug Mode

 t - Take a fireball from the current tile